top of page

 So many reasons, but as professing followers of Jesus- let's consider one key reason: "...love mercy...".
 (Micah 6.8)

 My longtime friend Chris Ramsey authored a book that among many things mentioned reasons for working at Cornerstone Community Outreach here in Chicago.
-When the issues of "why we do it" was mentioned, "Because we've learned to love mercy" was one key answer.
+When the issue of "why we do it" was mentioned, "Because we've learned to love mercy" was one key answer.

 Full disclosure- in chaplaincy I've been in plenty of jails and prisons where it seemed obvious after several return visits and a number of elements repeated mind you, that some authorities simply work where they do as a gig, a day job to get a paycheck.
 Of course that's true with plenty of people in about any workplace regardless of the actual profession, but even in the case of various outreach work among the poor including our own shelters from time to time something that would sadly surface quite clearly.